brianisbrilliant/brianisbrilliant.github.io/workhistory.md

 ## [Butterscotch Shenanigans](https://www.bscotch.net/games) - May 2019 to Present

 - QA Playtesting through development and launch of [**Levelhead**](https://www.bscotch.net/games/levelhead), followed by an update to their entire catalog of games.
-Platforms tested include iOS, Android, Switch, Windows, and macOS
+Platforms tested include iOS, Android, Switch, Windows, and macOS.
+Currently playtesting unannounced new game.

 ## Freelance